AndrewTtofi/go/README.md

 # go

-This repo is dedicated in learning go from goole <br />
+This repo is dedicated in learning Go <br />
 Repo includes different exercises in the branches.
 Use < git checkout > to switch branches and run different exercises <br />

 go version used: go1.19.3 <br />